 A child's birthday is recognized- announced in the morning, the singing of "Happy Birthday," birthday crown in the classroom for the special child, and the like.
 Each birthday child gets an automatic "N.U.T.
 Day" on his/her birthday.
-"N.U.T." means "No Uniform Today" If your birthday is on the weekend, be a NUT on Friday or Monday.
+"N.U.T." means "No Uniform Today" If your birthday is on the weekend, the NUT Day can occur on a Friday or Monday.
+All schoolwide Summer Birthdays will have a designated NUT Day, announced by the school.

 Students will not receive a NUT Card but may just "dress down" (appropriately) for the special day.
 If we have Mass, no dress-downs are allowed.
 Another day should be chosen.
 In addition, if parents want to send in a non-food item for the class (like birthday pencils or stickers), they are most welcome.

 Cupcakes or sugary treats are not part of the school birthday recognition.
 The increasing number of students with varied allergies and other health concerns precludes serving food items.
+Any goody bags that are distributed should be done modestly.